40 Fun Party Wedding Games for Your Guests

 Wedding Bingo

 Transform those traditional reception moments into an interactive and fun wedding party game!
 Create bingo cards filled with wedding predictions like "Bride tears up during vows," "Someone spills wine," or "Uncle Joe tells his famous joke."
-Your guests will be actively watching for these moments instead of just passively observing.
+Your guests will actively watch for these moments rather than just passively observe.

 Level up the fun: Include inside jokes about your families, like "Grandma asks when you're having kids" or "Best man mentions that embarrassing college story."
-Winners get small prizes like mini champagne bottles or personalized keepsakes.
+Winners receive small prizes, such as mini champagne bottles or personalized keepsakes.
+This ranks among the fun wedding games for guests of all ages.

 Find Your Match

-Personal touch: Use couples from your favorite movies, books, or even inside jokes about your friend group.
+Personal touch: Use couples from your favorite movies, books, or inside jokes about your friend group.
 Watching your college roommate frantically search for their "Netflix" to complete "Netflix and Chill" is pure entertainment gold.
+Perfect for wedding reception games.

 Memory Lane Photo Hunt

-Set up different photo stations around your venue with pictures from various stages of your lives – childhood, high school, college, early dating days.
+Set up photo stations around your venue with photos from various stages of your life – childhood, high school, college, and early dating days.
 Guests have to guess which photos show you and which show your partner.

-Make it unforgettable: Include baby photos of both sets of parents and grandparents too!
-Watching guests try to figure out which chubby-cheeked toddler grew up to be your intimidating father-in-law is absolutely priceless.
+Make it unforgettable: Include baby photos of both sets of parents and grandparents!
+Watching guests try to match chubby-cheeked toddlers to family members, especially your intimidating father-in-law, is absolutely priceless.
+This is easily one of the most engaging wedding guest games you can organize.

 Love Story Mad Libs

-Who doesn't love a good mad lib?
-It’s one of those fun games to play at weddings that gets everyone laughing.
+Who doesn't love a good Mad Lib?
+It's one of those fun games to play at a wedding that gets everyone laughing.
 Create a template of your love story with blanks for guests to fill in hilarious adjectives, verbs, and nouns.
 Then read the ridiculous results aloud – you'll discover your "slimy" first date at a "haunted" restaurant where you both ordered "pickled elephant ears."

 Pro tip: Make it a table activity during dinner service.
-Each table creates their version, and the couple chooses the funniest one for a special prize.
+Each table creates its version, and the couple chooses the funniest one for a special prize.

 Guess the Baby Photo